cs1302uga/cs1302-genlistadt/README.md

   called `bin`. **Any additional classes that you create should be located in the `cs1302.genlist` package.**

-  If you follow this structure, then you would type the following to compile your code, assuming you are in the top-level project directory `cs1302-genlistadt`:
+  If you follow this structure, then you might type the following to compile your code, assuming you are in the top-level project directory `cs1302-genlistadt`: